Sutton & Epsom RFC: The Ladies

 Sutton and Epsom RFC Ladies team has been available for all women for ten years now, accessible for anyone over the age of 18 who wish to pursue the game of rugby.
 The Sutton And Epsom squad have recently been promoted into the RFUW NC South East South 2 division.
 Through continuous support and commitment as well as new players, Sutton and Epsom Ladies have managed to make a season of being recently promoted to a close 3rd position in the 2009–10 season.
 Not only are the ladies succeeding on the rugby field but also socially; with charity events and individual donations Sutton and Epsom Ladies managed to raise £1396.10 for Breast Cancer appeal.
 With intent this season to improve on last years donations, starting off with the 5K run on 5 September 2010 at Hyde Park and plans to complete the Palace to Palace ride on 26 September 2010.

+U22's

+The U22’s compete in the John Douglas Cup, a Surrey Rugby competition with matches being played during the Christmas and Easter breaks allowing for the inclusion of returning University students and players in the senior squads.

+Sutton have won the competitions 4 times, the joint most tied with Cobham RFC.
+The victories both came in back-to-back fashion, first in the 2007/08 & 2008/09 seasons and most recently in 2022/23 & 2023/24 where they achieved two unbeaten campaigns.